 The approved variant of the logo image and lettering was also supplied with the design of the animated version.
 It was accomplished with the help of Tubik Studio motion designer Kirill.
 The designer and the client took a considerable amount of time and discussion optimizing the physics of the ball to look and feel as natural as possible.

 And one more important task to move on with was the design of an app icon.
 To prove its efficiency, designers tested it on different devices and in different sizes to ensure that it didn’t lose its recognizability or didn’t get dirty in a smaller size.

-Logo design for SwiftyBeaver was one more case proving that there are no unimportant details in branding.
-It was one more project full of elaborate sketching, thorough work on the slightest hues and gradients, numerous variants with different lengths, width, and placement of the elements to make a catchy, harmonic and stylish logo that will represent the nature of its product.
+The logo design for SwiftyBeaver was one more case proving that there are no unimportant details in branding.
+It was one more project full of elaborate sketching, thorough work on the slightest hues and gradients, and numerous variants with different lengths, width, and placement of the elements to make a catchy, harmonic, and stylish logo that will represent the nature of its product.